Before you start discovery and installation, you must install and configure a master agent on a Windows machine in the company infrastructure.

 - In the Management Agent window, click Restart to restart the management agent and apply connection settings.

-- Wait for the agent to connect to Veeam Availability Console.
+- Wait for the agent to connect to Veeam Service Provider Console.

-When the agent connects to Veeam Availability Console, the status in the Management Agent Settings window will be displayed as Connected.
+When the agent connects to Veeam Service Provider Console, the status in the Management Agent Settings window will be displayed as Connected.
 The agent icon in the icon tray will turn blue.

 - [Optional] Specify an account that will be used for computer discovery and installation of Veeam backup agents.